Outcome Assessment and Satisfactory Completion

 Why It Matters

 Continuing education exists to help professionals develop or improve knowledge, skills, and competencies.
 Courses are designed to address specific learning outcomes based on learner needs.
-To determine whether a course has met the learning outcomes—and, by extension, learner needs—the Provider must assess the learner’s knowledge, skills, and/or competencies post-completion.
+Assessing changes in learner knowledge, skills, and/or competencies will determine whether a course has met the learning outcomes—and, by extension, learner needs.
 This assessment also gives the CE Provider information about the impact of the education they provide.

 Although the Provider can include attendance as one aspect of satisfactory completion of courses, it alone can’t determine if the education is effective.
 Therefore, attendance is no longer accepted as the sole satisfactory completion requirement.